Side Effects of HIV Medicines

 • What is hepatotoxicity?

 Use the Clinicalinfo Drug Database to find information about a specific HIV medicine, including information about its potential side effects.
+If untreated, hepatotoxicity can cause short-term liver damage (cirrhosis) or even long-term liver failure.
+People with an increased risk of hepatotoxicity should be aware of the symptoms of this condition.

+In people with HIV, hepatotoxicity may result directly from HIV infection, another liver disease, or an HIV-related medicine (such as efavirenz (EFV) and some protease inhibitors).
 The following factors may increase the risk of hepatotoxicity due to HIV medicines:

 • What are the symptoms of hepatotoxicity?